madisonbikes/bikeweek-server/README.md

-# bikeweek2021-importer
+# bikeweek-server

 ## Information

-This tool moves information from a [Gravity Forms](https://www.gravityforms.com/) form hosted on Wordpress and creates/updates session on an event in the [Sched](https://sched.com/) platform.
+This server moves information from a [Gravity Forms](https://www.gravityforms.com/) form hosted on Wordpress and creates/updates session on an event in the [Sched](https://sched.com/) platform.

+It provides APIs for use in the administration web UI.

 The Sched components will automatically throttle API calls to meet [limits defined in their API documentation](https://sched.com/api) (30 calls/minute).

-Uses Node 14 LTS, Typescript, superagent for HTTP/REST, tsyringe for dependency injection, pm2 for daemon/process management
+Uses Node 16 LTS, Typescript, superagent for HTTP/REST, tsyringe for dependency injection, pm2 for daemon/process management
 ## Command line

 `npm run exec` - runs one time